georgie-z/web_voyager_project/README.md

 pip install -r requirements.txt

 ### Set Up Environment Variables:
-Replace 'your_openai_api_key' and 'your_langchain_api_key' with your actual API keys in the .env file
+Replace 'OPENAI_API_KEY' and 'LANGCHAIN_API_KEY' with your actual API keys in the .env file

 ### Instructions to run the AI agent